gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Access.md

 - `passive`: When we use an `active mode` the clients opens a port and the server connects back to the client, instance in the `passive mode` the server opens a random port and tells the client to connect top that port. **The passive mode is great to use when a client is a behind a firewall or NAT**

-browsing through folder we can found the `backup.mdb` file.
+browsing through folder we can found the `backup.mdb` file under Backups directory.

 >NOTE
 >
 >What is a `mdb` file?
 >
->A **Microsoft Access Database** file format is used to store data in a structured way.MDB files contain database queries, tables, and more that can be used to link to and store data from other files, like [XML](https://www.lifewire.com/what-is-an-xml-file-2622560) and [HTML](https://www.lifewire.com/htm-html-file-2621691), and applications, like [Excel](https://www.lifewire.com/what-is-microsoft-excel-3573533) and [SharePoint](https://www.lifewire.com/what-is-sharepoint-4176266).
+>A **Microsoft Access Database** file format is used to store data in a structured way.
+MDB files contain database queries, tables, and more that can be used to link to and store data from other files, like [XML](https://www.lifewire.com/what-is-an-xml-file-2622560) and [HTML](https://www.lifewire.com/htm-html-file-2621691), and applications, like [Excel](https://www.lifewire.com/what-is-microsoft-excel-3573533) and [SharePoint](https://www.lifewire.com/what-is-sharepoint-4176266).
 Its possible to query this file using TSQL

-Perfect now that we know what this file is how we can get in our attack machine? using `get` command in the ftp tool?
+Perfect now that we know what this file is, how we can get in our attack machine? using `get` command in the ftp tool?
 If you use `get` command directly the file will be corrupt, this because ftp has two transfers modes

 | Mode              | Use Case                                        | Problem                                                           |